Thorlabs/Light_Analysis_Examples/Python/Thorlabs PAX1000 Polarimeters/README.md

 lib.TLPAX_getRsrcName(instrumentHandle, 0, resource)

 ### PAX1000 using Pyvisa
 This sample code shows how to read measurement values in binary format, using Pyvisa and SCPI commands.
+This is useful for fast aquisition.